 Do you feel alone with your therapy or just can't get anybody to listen?
 Our mission is to provide you with personalized, high-quality care.
 We are dedicated to improving and maintaining your health and finding the latest therapies or technology to assist you to be able to better manage your disease.
+All of our clinician are highly experienced to help you:

 We offer broad array of services geared identifying the proper diagnosis, development of a detailed care plan and utilizing the latest therapy for type 1 and type 2 diabetes along with adult, adolescent and pediatric endocrine disorders.
 We are the leading center in Arkansas using technology such as insulin pump therapy, continuous glucose monitoring and the newest artificial pancreas systems and implanted CGM.
 We have the largest diabetes research center in Arkansas and among the largest in the United States.
 By participating in research, our clinicians have the insight to what is on the diabetes horizon and the experience with new therapies prior to being brought to the market and after.
 When experience matters call ADEC.!